 Volunteering with children

-Research overseas organisations offering opportunities to volunteer with children, particularly in orphanages.
-In some circumstances, these organisations have removed children from adequate family care in order to profit from donations abroad.
+In some circumstances, organisations offering volunteering opportunities in orphanages have removed children from adequate family care in order to profit from donations abroad.
 There are also reports of organisations deliberately housing children in poor conditions to attract ongoing financial support from volunteers.

 The Australian Federal Police (AFP) can, under Australian law, investigate and prosecute Australians who commit child sex offences while overseas.
 Penalties for these crimes include